AP Exam Registration Information

 How do I enroll?

 Once you've decided to take the AP challenge, it's easy to enroll.
-If you have any questions, talk to your current teachers, an AP teacher, your guidance counselor, or the AP Coordinator Dr. Ann Swanson about the course(s) you want to take.
+If you have any questions, talk to your current teachers, an AP teacher, your guidance counselor, or Laura Herbst, Advanced Learning Coordinator, about the course(s) you want to take.
 Discuss the course workload and any preparation you may need.

-Minnetonka High School offers Advanced Placement (AP) courses in literature, composition, two world languages, social sciences, history, sciences, mathematics, and the arts.
-Depending on student scores on the AP exam as well as their university's AP credit policy, it's possible that students may earn college credit.
+Minnetonka High School offers AP courses in English literature and composition, three world languages, social sciences, history, sciences, mathematics, and the arts.
+Depending on AP exam scores and each university's AP credit policy, it's possible that students may earn college credit.